I distinctly remember the first time I realized that I was in the significant minority in a STEM class.

-These subtle but telling labels support the idea that women don’t share the same place as men in STEM, and I’m lucky that, as I’ve grown older and I noticed this flawed mentality.
+These subtle but telling labels support the idea that women don’t share the same place as men in STEM careers, and I’m lucky that, as I’ve grown older and I noticed this flawed mentality.

 At Stanford it is Different, Or is it?

-I am fortunate that, at Stanford, the CS department is far more equitable than many other universities.
+I am fortunate that at Stanford the CS department, and STEM majors more broadly, are far more equitable than many other universities.

 Stanford is in the heart of Silicon Valley and world renown for tech.
 Thus, many students try the core CS classes and the first course features a nearly 50-50 gender balance.
 Roughly a third of CS graduates are women.

 However, when you drill down into specific major tracks, this is not always true.
 I specifically remember an advisor telling me that my track of operating systems was in the recent past 96% male.
 96%!